 After the trail of time, we decided to carry on walking until we reached Hopi House.

 The path was virtually empty as the rain clouds gathered.
 Watching the rain darkly creep in across the Canyon was a sight that even stopped our active children for a while.
 Luckily it only rained for a short while.
 Just long enough to bring out the rich reds and oranges in the rocks.

 Designed by renowned architect Mary E.J Colter, Hopi House was created to resemble a traditional pueblo.
-This is the style of traditional home used by the Hopi tribe.
-Here you will find beautiful crafted Native American items created by local artisans that you can take home as keepsakes.
+This is the style of a traditional home used by the Hopi tribe.
+Here you will find beautifully crafted Native American items created by local artisans that you can take home as keepsakes.

 From Here we caught the free shuttle back to Yavapai Lodge.

 On the Road

 We decided to jump in our hire car and explore the IMAX Theatre presentation of the 'Grand Canyon: The Hidden Secrets' in Tusayan next.
 It may have paled in comparison to the real thing after we had seen it and we all left the show unimpressed.
 Maybe it would be a great lead up to your visit to the Canyon?
 We did learn some of the human history of the canyon.
 The children especially enjoyed seeing how the Native Americans like the Pueblo people lived and called the Canyon home for thousands of years.

 Not wanting to waste our trip we skipped the vast array of fast food and headed to the bright and cheerful, Sophie's Mexican Kitchen for a late lunch.
 The servings were huge, food fresh and the service quick and friendly.

 Knowing we wanted to watch the sun set in the perfect spot we decided to drive up to The Watchtower at Desert View.